-- On the Selection toolbar, click Unselect All . - On the Selection toolbar, click Criteria Selection 1.
+- On the Selection toolbar, click Criteria Selection 1.
 Click the Members tab. - Click on the Clear Selection Criteria button to clear the previous selection. - Click on the Material menu and select Conc3000NW.

 - Click on the Coordinates tab. - Click in the Minimum cell for the X Coordinate.
 Type in 26.25. - Click in the Maximum cell for the Y Coordinate.
 Type in 0.